Top 2000: 2010s

 Beginning in 2010, the broadcast was held at the Top 2000 Café in Hilversum.
 That year, the Eindhovens Dagblad published an investigation alleging that dozens of songs in had incorrect placements or inaccurately did not make the Top 2000.
 In 2021, Toering admitted that during the early years of the list, if the vote counts were the same, long songs were deliberately moved to play late in the night and that every hour had to start with an 'upbeat' song as per Dutch radio laws.
 Toering claimed that "After a couple of years, we stopped doing that.
 The popularity of the Top 2000 was already so great that the order of records had no influence on listening behavior at all."

 In 2011, Dutch astronaut André Kuipers opened the broadcast by announcing No. 2000 from the International Space Station at noon on Christmas.
 Radio 2 said that a record number of 11.2 million people, or 78% of the Dutch population aged 10 and older, listened to the Top 2000 that year.

 In 2017, King Willem-Alexander referenced the Top 2000 in his annual Christmas speech.

 In 2018, NPO Radio 2 presented the inaugural "NPO Radio 2 Top 2000 Award", given to the Dutch artist with the highest debuting song in the Top 2000 that year.
 It would become a yearly tradition.
 The first award went to Davina Michelle, because her cover of "Duurt te lang" debuted at No. 477.

 Beginning in 2018, there were social media campaigns to fix the skewed gender ratio in the Top 2000.
 This cause gained further attention again in 2023, because only 19% of the total list was female, including just 6% of the top 100.
 The highest song by a female singer was Miss Montreal's "Door De Wind" at 38th.

+In 2019, DJ Rob Stenders made listeners angry by cutting off the song "Wat zou je doen?", by Marco Borsato and Ali B, after just a minute.
+Stenders was famously not a fan of Borsato's music, but claimed that he did so because of timeslot requirements.